 Many marketers (wisely) use an automated system to improve their remarketing workflows, and that’s certainly true with abandoned cart emails.
-These automated systems are often incorporated into your WordPress using a plugin (look out for a new abandoned cart email feature in MailPoet in future).
+These automated systems are often incorporated into your WordPress using a plugin.

 This can be tricky if you’re trying to make sure that you are being GDPR compliant.
 So it’s important to remember that for your business to be compliant, your automation tool needs to be GDPR compliant as well.
 Many tools, including MailPoet, have already moved quickly to provide users with multiple viable options to achieve compliance, so you’ll be able to choose the one that best suits your organization.

 That said, if your business isn’t moving fast enough, you may have to put your abandoned cart emails on hold until you can hire a developer or get help to ensure you’re giving customers ample information when asking for an email address.

 Does GDPR Affect Only European Businesses?

 Because GDPR is a series of rules enacted by the European Union, it stands to reason to think of it as a “mostly Europe” problem.
 That might have been true with the regulatory framework that GDPR was crafted to replace.
 But you might want to think twice about taking that attitude with GDPR.

 The General Data Protection Regulation is intended to protect EU citizens’ privacy and data, which means that any business around the world that collects information from an EU citizen is technically covered by GDPR.